iscc/iscc-core/docs/index.md

 ## What is `iscc-core`

 `iscc-core` is the python based reference implementation of the ISCC core algorithms as defined by [ISO 24138](https://www.iso.org/standard/77899.html).
-It also a good reference for porting ISCC to other programming languages.
+It is also a good reference for porting ISCC to other programming languages.

 !!! tip
     This is a low level reference implementation that does not inlcude features like mediatype